Lewys-Tech/Hands-on-Machine-Learning/README.md

 Deep Learning with PyTorch: Build and train neural networks for tasks like image recognition and natural language processing.
 Real-World Applications: Work on projects and datasets to bridge the gap between theory and practice.
 Reproducible Environment: Includes environment setup guides for easy replication.

+In addition to that I have added datascience books specifically machine learning and AI that can guide you to boost your career its in DataScienceBook folder.Just download the book of your interest and lock in.

 Prerequisites:
 Basic knowledge of Python programming.
 Familiarity with machine learning concepts is a plus.